Gluing restricted nerves of $\infty$-categories: Introduction

 The extraordinary pushforward, one of Grothendieck's six operations, in \'etale cohomology of schemes was constructed in SGA 4 XVII \cite{SGA4XVII}.
 Let $\Sch'$ be the category of quasi-compact and quasi-separated schemes, with morphisms being separated of finite type, and let $\Lambda$ be a fixed torsion ring.
 For a morphism $f\colon Y\to X$ in $\Sch'$, the extraordinary pushforward by $f$ is a functor

-between unbounded derived category of $\Lambda$-modules in the \'{e}tale topoi.
+between unbounded derived categories of $\Lambda$-modules in the \'{e}tale topoi.
 The functoriality of this operation is encoded by a pseudofunctor

 sending a scheme $X$ in $\Sch'$ to $\rD(X,\Lambda)$ and a morphism $f\colon Y\to X$ in $\Sch'$ to the functor $f_!$.
 Here $\cat$ denotes the $(2,1)$-category of categories\footnote{A $(2,1)$-category is a $2$-category in which all $2$-cells are invertible.}.
 There are obvious candidates for the restrictions $F_P$ and $F_J$ of $F$ to the subcategories $\Sch'_P$ and $\Sch'_J$ of $\Sch'$ spanned respectively by proper morphisms and open immersions.
 The construction of $F$ thus amounts to gluing the two pseudofunctors.
-For this, Deligne developed a general theory for gluing two pseudofunctors of target $\cat$ \cite[Section 3]{SGA4XVII}.
+For this, Deligne developed a general theory for gluing two pseudofunctors of target $\cat$ \cite{SGA4XVII}*{Section 3}.
 Deligne's gluing theory, together with its variants (\cite{Ayoub}*{Section 1.3}, \cite{Zh1}), have found several other applications (\cite{Ayoub}, \cite{CD}, \cite{Zh}).

-In the present article, we study the problem of gluing in a higher categorical context.
-The technique developed here is used in a subsequent series of articles \cites{LZ1,LZ2} to construct Grothendieck's six operations in \'etale cohomology of (higher) Artin stacks, and, in particular, to prove the Base Change theorem in derived categories.
-This theorem was previously only established on the level of sheaves (and subject to other restrictions) \cites{LO,LO2}.
-Our construction of the six operations makes essential use of higher categorical descent, so that even if one is only interested in the six operations for ordinary categories, the higher categorical version is still an indispensable step of the construction.
-We refer the reader to the Introduction of \cite{LZ1} for a detailed explanation of our approach.
-As a starting point for the descent procedure, we need an enhancement of the pseudofunctor $F$ above, namely, a functor
+In the present article, we study the problem of gluing in higher categories.
+The technique developed here can be used to construct Grothendieck's six operations in different contexts (\cites{LZ1,LZ2}, \cite{Robalo}).
+In \cites{LZ1,LZ2}, we use the gluing technique to construct higher categorical six operations in \'etale cohomology of higher Artin stacks and prove the base change theorem.
+Even for $1$-Artin stacks and ordinary six operations, this theorem was previously only established on the level of sheaves (and subject to other restrictions) \cites{LO1,LO2}.
+Our construction of the six operations makes essential use of higher categorical descent, so that even if one is only interested in the six operations and base change in ordinary derived categories, the enhanced version is still an indispensable step of the construction.
+As a starting point for the descent procedure, we need an enhancement of the pseudofunctor $F$ above.
+In the language of $\infty$-categories \cite{Lu1}, such an enhancement is a functor